-If you are headed out for a day on the trails, we’ve created a list of the most important essentials for your outdoor excursions:
+If you are headed out for a day on the trails, we’ve created a list of the most important hiking essentials for your outdoor excursions.

 First Aid Kit

 You never know what will happen out on the trails!
 From something as small as a splinter to a scraped knee, you should be covered for the everyday bumps and scrapes.
 Your kit should include antibiotic ointment, tweezers, a handful of bandages, gauze, and adhesive.
 This hiking essential is a must!

 Plenty of Water